Scientists Teaching Science Online Course

 Are you interested in teaching, but your students doze off during your lectures?
-Do they have a hard time answering the questions you ask?
-Do you find yourself wondering if there’s a different way of teaching science than just talking to them and showing them slides and illustrations?
+Do you find yourself wondering if there’s a better way to teach science than just lecturing with slides and illustrations?
 How can you tell if your students really understand the information or have memorized vocabulary terms?
-Take the fully online course "Scientists Teaching Science" and learn about active learning, creating course objectives and test items, and ways to improve your teaching and assessment techniques that can be applied at schools and institutions everywhere.
-Learn the latest research-based techniques (specific for science instruction) used by model instructors around the world for students of all ages.
+Take the online course “Scientists Teaching Science” to learn about active learning, creating course objectives and test items, and finding ways to improve your teaching and assessment techniques for students of all ages.
+You'll discover the latest research-based techniques used by model instructors around the world.

-The asynchronous course (self-based with flexibility based on your own schedule) is available 24/7 on any web-enabled device—no visits to a physical classroom needed.
-Participants from all over the globe can access the material anytime and anywhere via an Internet connection, all completely online.
+The asynchronous course is available 24/7 on any web-enabled device.
 Unlike other online courses, one-on-one engagement, personal review of written assignments, and personalized advice on teaching is guaranteed!
-There are also scheduled discussions where you can meet with the instructor in a webinar for real-time interaction and feedback.
+There are also scheduled discussions where you can meet with the instructor -- an award-winning science educator and author -- via webinar.

-The time needed to complete all readings and activities is estimated to be about 3 hours a week.
-All participants who complete the course requirements will be eligible for a personal letter of recommendation from the instructor about teaching preparation for future employment.
-Participants who complete the course requirements will also receive a certificate of completion from the New York Academy of Sciences.
+The time needed to complete all readings and activities is about 3 hours a week.
+All participants who complete the course requirements will be eligible for a personal letter of recommendation from the instructor, plus a certificate of completion from the New York Academy of Sciences.

 “After taking the STS course during the summer of 2014, I felt a greater sense of confidence in my teaching ability and immediately began to reorganize my instruction strategy to incorporate newly acquired skills learned by the lessons offered.
 Barbara Houtz is an excellent educational instructor and the course she has compiled for the STS participants is absolutely unmatched anywhere else.
 I highly recommend this course if you intend on pursuing a career in education and teaching, whether you’re a graduate student like me thinking ahead or a post-doc.”